SQL Threat Detection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.

 - Configure the list of emails that will receive security alerts upon detection of anomalous database activities.

-Click Save in the Auditing & Threat detection blade to save the new or updated auditing and threat detection policy.
+Click Save in the Auditing & Threat detection blade to save the new or updated auditing and threat detection settings.

 Set up threat detection using PowerShell

-For an script example, see Configure auditing and threat detection using PowerShell.
+For a script example, see Configure auditing and threat detection using PowerShell.

 Explore anomalous database activities upon detection of a suspicious event